department-of-veterans-affairs/vets-api/lib/carma/README.md

 Used to hold model objects relating to CARMA's domain.
 More models can be added as the interface with CARMA grows (i.e. CARMA::Models::Case).

 ### CARMA::Client
 This is an http client used to communicate with CARMA.
 It contains configuration and auth behavior needed to interface with the Salesforce app.
-This is an extention of our internal Salesforce service (lib/salesforce) which also extends Restforce (a ruby package for interfacing with the Salesforce API).
+This is an extension of our internal Salesforce service (lib/salesforce) which also extends Restforce (a ruby package for interfacing with the Salesforce API).

 ## Example